star-history/star-history/public/blog/star-history-open-source-2022-platform-engineering.md

 ![temporal](/blog/assets/yearly-pick-platform-engineering-2022/temporal.webp)

-[Temporal](https://github.com/temporalio/temporal) is another rising stat and serves as a core piece in platform engineering.
+[Temporal](https://github.com/temporalio/temporal) is another rising star and serves as a core piece in platform engineering.
 It is a microservice task scheduling execution platform that executes application logic units, workflows in a resilient way, automatically handles intermittent failures, and retries failed operations.
 Although the first release only came in 2020.2, the founders built Cadence workflow (uber/cadence) back in Uber to solve Uber's workflow/orchestration problems, and Temporal is a commercialized fork version of Cadence.

 Sidenote: Temporal annual conference Relay merch looks so damn good 😍.